perymimon/Tic-Tac-Toe/README.md

 ## Technical Choices
-* there no redis on `socket.io` for help with scaling, and the architecture not tested on scaling environment
+* There no use of redis for help with scaling `socket.io`, and the architecture not tested on scaling environment
-* there is no of use for any redundant `redux` style design pattern as it unnecessary and make the code bloat
+* There is no use for any redundant `redux` style design pattern as it unnecessary and make the code bloat
-* try to make the code more readable than magic.
-But for Infrastructure I must do some deep magic, from time to time, for it to work most of it because bugs on the `socket.io` lib
+* Try to make the code more readable than magic.
+But for Infrastructure I must do some deep magic, for it to work cleanr in other parts;
+* some workarround because bugs on `socket.io` lib and using same helpers lib on server and client

 ## Trade Off
 * All events registered are literal string for the simplicity and clarity
 * No implantation yet for history playback .
 There is no reason not to add in the future.
 * most of the file un documents because lake of time and believe of self explanation.
 * no implement of user disconnect from the server
-* no implement for limit number of users that send back to each new connection from the server
+* no implement for limit number of users that send back to each new connection
-* no specific time-out turn marker, reuse for User component on color view
+* no specific time-out `turnMarker` componnect,I just reuse `User` component on color view

 ##Sources
 This project start as challenge from TalkSpace Company that ask for implement Tick-Tac-Tour game.